-The hotel also lies close to many of Cornwall’s world famous attractions including The Eden Project, The National Maritime Museum, Lanhydrock National Trust Estate (pictured above) and The Lost Gardens of Heligan.
+The hotel also lies close to many of Cornwall’s world famous attractions including The Eden Project, The National Maritime Museum, Lanhydrock National Trust Estate (pictured below) and The Lost Gardens of Heligan.

 There are also other famous sights that are accessible in a day trip.
 St Michael’s Mount (shown at the top of the page), The Minack Theatre and St Ives, which includes the Tate Modern (St Ives) gallery and Barbara Hepworth’s sculpture garden are two such locations.
 For those who enjoy the Poldark or Doc Martin television programmes, a visit to locations on The Lizard and to Port Isaac respectively, are a great day out.

 The Nare chauffeur service is also available for full or half day excursions by private appointment.
 This offers guests a comfortable way to travel to sights nearby or further-a-field, with the benefit of insightful local knowledge from The Nare's drivers.

 Cornwall is probably most renowned for its beaches and it’s no wonder really with over 300 of them.
 Cornish beaches have been rated amongst the best in the world and are delightfully diverse, ranging from the long and sweeping, to the small and intimate, only accessible by boat or coastal path.